MartinBoeckling/WildfirePredictionSTKG/README.md

 For using the geospatial packages like sf within R GDAL, GEOS and Proj.4 needs to be installed.
 Instructions for downloading can be found under the following [link](https://r-spatial.github.io/sf/#installing)

+To use all R related scripts the [Project File](wildfirearea.Rproj) can be opened, so that the relative paths are also accessible for R.

 ### Python
 The python coding is based on python version 3.9.12.
 The dependencies can be found in the [requirements.txt](wildfirearea/requirements.txt) file.
 To install the packages used in this project please run `pip install -r requirements.txt` in your created virtual environement.